gravitee-io/gravitee-platform-docs/docs/apim/getting-started/hybrid-deployment/hybrid.md

 Warning

 Choosing the direct connection may result in a loss of data.
-If the connection between the gateway and logstash is broken the newly generated analytics and logs data will be lost.
+If the connection between the Gateway and logstash is broken the newly generated analytics and logs data will be lost.

 Into the `values.yaml` configuration file :